Recreation Ground, Bath: The battle to keep Bath Rugby at the Recreation Ground

 In October 2020 a High Court Judge in the Chancery Division declared that the 1922 restrictive covenant on the land known as the Recreation Ground was enforceable by the owners of properties in the neighbourhood whose homes were owned by Captain Forester in 1922.
 This means basically, that nothing can be built on the Recreation Ground that can cause a nuisance to the neighbours.
 Bath Rugby and Bath Recreation Limited have been granted the right to appeal against the covenant and this is due to be heard in autumn 2021.

 On 21 December 2021 the Appeal Court judgement was published.
 The above judgement in October 2020 came to the conclusion that any 1 of the 8 defendants could enforce the restrictive covenant.
 The court of appeal disagreed, deciding instead that there must be a ‘sufficient indication’ of the land intended under the covenant.
 They stated that the words ‘adjoining land or the neighbourhood’ were neither sufficient, nor could they be construed in the artificial way that the Judge above had done.
 The full judgement This is a significant step and the Rugby Club can now pursue the development subject to planning permission but knowing that no legal challenge other than planning can be made.

 Commenting on the ruling Bath Rugby CEO, Tarquin MacDonald stated:

 "We are delighted with the ruling and can now focus on bringing forward revised proposals for a new stadium.
 This is important for the club and the city.
 Redevelopment will create new jobs, boost visitor spends, enhance the river frontage and help to provide education and support opportunities for young people who need it most."

 On 18 October 2022 An application for leave to appeal the above ruling was refused by the Supreme Court which brings to an end the legal battle over the Rugby Club redeveloping on the Recreation Ground.
 The Club can now work on its plans and submit an application to Planning.

+September 2025 The Battle for the Recreation Ground is over.
+In the Strategic Report of the Club’s 2025 Accounts it was stated that:

+”An historic milestone was achieved in September 2025 when Bath&North East Somerset Council's Planning Committee voted overwhelmingly in favour of the club's planning application for a new stadium at The Rec, with the Secretary of State subsequently reviewing the decision before confirming the application would not be called in.
+The new18,000seat stadium will create world-class facilities, regenerate the riverside in Bath, elevate the fan experience and strengthen the club's connection to the city, whilst also enabling the long-term financial sustainability of the club.”